 There are many types of cat litter to choose from.
 Select the one that fits best for you and your kitty.
-Traditional clay-based litter clumps well and is easy to scoop.
-However, some cat parents prefer entirely natural or biodegradable options.
-Using cat litter made from cedar or other woods, walnut shells, recycled paper, wheat or corn, can even reduce the amount of dust and debris your cat tracks around the house.
+Cats generally prefer a sandy substrate without a lot of fragrance.
+For your sanity, find one that clumps well and is easy to scoop.
+However, there are some other more sustainable options of cat litter made from cedar or other woods, walnut shells, recycled paper, wheat or corn.
+These can even reduce the amount of dust and debris your cat tracks around the house.

-It’s important to note that when kittens are very small, it is advised to not use a clumping litter in the beginning.
-The concern is that the kitty may ingest some particles and the litter may clump inside the kitten’s body, causing gastrointestinal blockage.
-It’s best to avoid clumping litters until your kitty gets the hang of their bathrooming thing.
+*It’s important to note that when kittens are very small, it is advised to not use a clumping litter in the beginning.
+The concern is the kitty may ingest some particles accidentally and the litter may clump inside the kitten’s body, causing gastrointestinal blockage.
+It’s best to avoid clumping litters until your kitty gets the hang of the litter box thing.

-In general, litter box training is quite easy.
+In general, training your cat to use the litter box is quite easy.
 Instinct will usually take over and luckily cats are intrinsically clean animals that prefer to bury their waste.
 First thing is to make sure your cat knows where to find the litter box.
-When you first bring home your new furbaby, confining your kitty to a small, quiet area with clean water, fresh food, and a clean litterbox is important.
+When you first bring home your new cat it is an overwhelming experience.
+Confining your kitty to a small, quiet area with clean water, fresh food, and a clean litter box is important.
 This allows your cat to acclimate to their new surroundings at that their own pace.

 It’s equally important for your kitty to develop an understanding and trust for their new environment.
 Even placing their paws in their new litter box at first will help them understand this is their new place to do their business.
 Make sure you leave the door to the room slightly ajar.
 This way once your kitty successfully uses the litter box and seems comfortable, they are able to come out and roam in their new territory.

-It is recommended to not use a covered litter box during the training period.
+It is recommended not to use a covered litter box during the training period.
 This style may complicate the process if they are not accustomed to it or they may be too little to enter this type of litter box.
-Instead, try using a shallow litter pan until your kitty grows more accustom to using their new litter box.
+Instead, try using a shallow litter pan until your kitty becomes used to using their new litter box.